linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 **4.1.
 The number of completed orders and user each month**

 ![image](https://github.com/linhnguyen2601/SQL-Projects/assets/166676829/4b5b9436-e885-4e3f-950d-651f1f7132b2)

-Number of orders and users increased month after month
+The result reveals a positive trend of consistent growth in both the number of orders and the number of users month after month.
+This upward trajectory suggests increasing customer engagement and expanding business operations.

 **4.2.
 Average Order Value (AOV) and the number of customers per month**